 Poll results reportedly showed high negative voter reaction to Perata's tangle with the FBI, his recent election loss in Oakland and relocation to Orinda.

-Any opposing campaign consultant worth even a fraction of her fee would clutch Perata's baggage like a prized football and run like heck toward the
+Any opposing campaign consultant worth even a fraction of her fee would clutch Perata's baggage like a prized football and run like heck toward the end zone.

 NEXT DOOR: BART Director Joel Keller is taking a serious look at challenging Contra Costa Supervisor Mary Nejedly Piepho in District 3.